githubEdit

 • lending and borrowing: services to lend your coins and earn an interest or borrow cryptocurrencies paying an interest and depositing a collateral as a guarantee

-• staking: tools to stake your coins on a blockchain using the Proof-of-Stake consensus mechanism, like Ethereum, and get a reward interest or the possibility to become a validator of the chain, competing for the block rewards
+• staking: tools to stake your coins on a blockchain using the Proof-of-Stake consensus mechanism, like Ethereum and Solana, and get a reward interest or the possibility to become a validator of the chain, competing for the block rewards

 Non-fungible tokens